olets/hometown-prompt/README.md

 - the Git symbols (for branch, commit, commits behind, commits ahead, stash, assumed-unchanged count, skip-worktree count, and file)
 - the default Git remote
 - the "custom" component's content
+- whether to display zero-count commits-ahead and commits-behind components
-- whether to display zero-count stash, assumed-unchanged, and skip-worktree components (independent of the option below)
+- whether to display zero-count stash, assumed-unchanged, and skip-worktree components
-- whether to display zero-count working tree components (independent of the option above)
+- whether to display zero-count working tree components

 ### Options specific to the default prompt